mikependon/RepoDB/RepoDb.Documents/documentation.md

 [Ignore(Command.Update)]
 public int Id { get; set; }
 ```
-On the other hand, you can also cast multiple ignore commands on a single property.
-Below is the sample on how to marked the `CreatedDate` property to be ignored during `Insert` and `Update` operation. *(This is applicable to a property with default values from the database)*
+On the other hand, this attribute can also be used for multiple ignore commands on a single property.
+Below is the sample on how to marked the `CreatedDate` property to be ignored during `Insert` and `Update` operation. *(This is advisable only to a property with default values from the database)*
 ```
 [Ignore(Command.Insert | Command.Update)]
 public int CreatedDate { get; set; }